rhydomako/cagezzz/README.md

 # cagezzz
-A package for getting more Cage in your code
+A package for getting more Cage in your code.
+Inspired by https://github.com/logston/catzzz

 # Usage
 ```python